-At year-end, the City has \$272,031 of outstanding notes.
-That is a decrease of 9.36%.
+At year-end, the City has no outstanding notes.
+Two notes totaling \$272,031 were paid off in the current year.

 ECONOMIC FACTORS AND NEXT YEAR'S BUDGET

 The City is experiencing slow-growing revenues and rising operating costs.
 More economical ways of delivering services to the citizens and paying for those services is currently being researched.
 On a positive note, the citizens continue to enjoy a very low property tax rate compared to other communities.